adrianocanofre/aws-architect-certified/topics/s3/tips_tracks.md

 * S3 is a universal namespace.
 That is, names must be unique globally;
 * Read after write consistency for PUTS of new Objects;
 * Eventual consistency for overwrite PUTS and DELETS(can take some time to propagate);
+* Object-based storage only (for files.);
+* Not suitable to install an operating system on.
+* When you upload a file to S3, you will receive a HTTP 200 code if the upload was successful;
+* BY DEFAULT BUCKETS ARE PRIVATE AND ALL OBJECTS STORED INSIDE THEM ARE PRIVATE;
+* You can turn on MFA Delete;
 * S3 Storage Classes/Tiers:
   * S3 - durable, immediately available, frequently accessed;
   * S3 IA - durable, immediately available, infrequently accessed;